jensbambauer/seriale/site/content/awards-2022.md

         - text: "Just beautiful historical richness, masterful color concept, the world was created with so much love to detail we were blown away."
   - partial: text
     data:
-      headline: Series Jury | Honorable Mention
+      headline: Series Jury | Statement for Best Visual Effects
       paragraphs:
+        - text: "First we thought we were watching a Hollywood movie, then we realized it was a great web series with exceptional visual effects."
+  - partial: text
+    data:
+      headline: Series Jury | Honorable Mention for “This is not a Hotel“
+      paragraphs:
-        - text: 'For "This is not a Hotel": This series holds up a mirror to all of us.
+        - text: "This series holds up a mirror to all of us.
 Let’s rethink the attitude to our next of kin.
 Especially the complex relationship to our mother always leaves room for improvement.
-The story touches our heart right in the centre.'
+The story touches our heart right in the centre."
   - partial: text
     data:
-      headline: Pilots Jury | Honorable Mention
+      headline: Pilots Jury | Honorable Mention for “Four Tracks“
       paragraphs:
-        - text: "For “Four Tracks“: The characters took us straight on the journey, and we were right in the center of the action.
+        - text: "The characters took us straight on the journey, and we were right in the center of the action.
 The main character was tangible, emphatic and lively: her life is about existence, conflicts, problems.
 We wanted to keep watching, it’s interesting to see how her life will turn out.
 A very successful pilot episode."
   - partial: text
     data:
-      headline: Documentary Jury | Honorable Mention
+      headline: Documentary Jury | Honorable Mention for “Ana Beirut“
       paragraphs:
-        - text: "For “Ana Beirut“: For its ability to tell raw stories of brutal realities with the delicacy only poetry can have."
+        - text: "For its ability to tell raw stories of brutal realities with the delicacy only poetry can have."
   - partial: text
     data:
-      headline: Pitch Contest Jury | Honorable Mention
+      headline: Pitch Contest Jury | Honorable Mention for “How Grinchi and Mrs. Claus bloodied Christmas“ by Gabriela Cortés, Andrea Meneses
       paragraphs:
-        - text: "For “How Grinchi and Mrs. Claus bloodied Christmas“ by Gabriela Cortés & Andrea Meneses: These women show us that we do not need superpowers to be powerful.
+        - text: "These woman show us that we do not need superpowers to be powerful.
 We appreciated to be able to understand that through female solidarity we can “SAVE the world“."
 ---